 Before you begin, you should inspect the radiator cap.
 Replace the cap if the pressure gasket is worn, torn, or swollen.
 Look for white spots around the radiator fill neck.
 These indicate the cap is leaking.
 Also, inspect the hoses.
 Replace any hoses that are cracked, bulging, or feel brittle when squeezed.

 Never open the cylinder block drain plugs, radiator cap, or open the petcock while the engine is hot or the cooling system is under pressure.
 You’re likely to burn yourself.
 Also, antifreeze is poisonous.
-Children and animals are attracted to it due to the color and odor.
+Children and animals are attracted to it due to its color and odor.
 If you suspect a child has consumed any antifreeze, immediately call 911 or your local poison control center.

 Begin by finding a sealable container large enough to collect the used antifreeze.
 Position it under the petcock which is located on the bottom of the radiator.
 On mine, the petcock is located on the passenger side, but the location might vary depending on the source of your radiator (OEM vs. aftermarket).
 The photo to the left is the petcock.
 It’s opened by twisting the plastic tab.
 Remember, it’s plastic, so don’t use too much force on it.
-Also, I apologize for the poor quality photo, but I was laying on my back while playing Ansel Adams.
+Also, I apologize for the poor-quality photo, but I was laying on my back while playing Ansel Adams.

 After the radiator has drained, open the radiator cap.
 Move your bucket under the engine and remove the drain plug on the left rear side of the 2.5L engine block or the coolant temperature sensor or drain plug on the left side of the 4.0L Engine Block (image below).